-The Board of Directors will exercise the power of the Company to make repurchases pursuant to the General Mandate to Repurchase Shares to be approved under Proposal 8 in accordance with the HK Listing Rules and the laws of the Cayman Islands.
-None of the directors nor, to the best of their knowledge having made all reasonable enquiries, their close associates, have any present intention to sell any shares or ADSs to the Company under the General Mandate to Repurchase Shares if such is approved by the shareholders.
+The Board of Directors has undertaken to the HKEx that it will exercise the power of the Company to make repurchases pursuant to the General Mandate to Repurchase Shares to be approved under Proposal 8 in accordance with the HK Listing Rules and the laws of the Cayman Islands.
+None of the directors nor, to the best of their knowledge having made all reasonable enquires, their close associates, have any present intention to sell any shares or ADSs to the Company under the General Mandate to Repurchase Shares if such is approved by the shareholders.
 No core connected persons of the Company have notified the Company that they have a present intention to sell shares or ADSs to the Company, or have undertaken not to do so, in the event that the General Mandate to Repurchase Shares is approved by the shareholders.